eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 ## Starting runtime services

-The runtime services (like _Vehicle Data Broker_ or _Vehicle Services_) are required to develop vehicle apps and run integration tests.
+The runtime services (like _KUKSA Data Broker_ or _Vehicle Services_) are required to develop vehicle apps and run integration tests.

 A Visual Studio Code task called `Start Vehicle App runtime` is available to run these in the correct order.
 Click `F1`, select command `Tasks: Run Task`, select `Start VehicleApp runtime` and `Continue without scanning the output`.